 Finer sanding to prepare for sealing.
 A 40-grit then 80-grit abrasive with a walk-behind sander, or an 80-grit disk in a hand-held random orbit sander does the job for intermediate sanding.
 At the beginning of this stage of work your floor doesn’t have any more old finish, and your aim is to simply make the wood smoother.
 If you’re a woodworker, you might be surprised at how the floor sanding process does not use abrasives as fine as what you’d use when building furniture.
 A final sanding with a 120-grit abrasive in a random orbit sander completes the sanding work.

 Meticulous vacuuming of the floor is necessary to remove all dust.
 This is especially important because any remaining dust will make the floor quite rough after the first coat of finish goes down.
 This is especially true if your wood floors are old and have substantial gaps between boards.
 These will trap dust that’ll get pulled up when you brush on some urethane, making a mess.
-A shop vac is an excellent tool for cleaning a wood floor before sealing, but be careful.
+A shop vac is an excellent tool for cleaning a wood floor before sealing (and the cracks between boards), but be careful.
 Many shop vacs have hoses and wheels that leave black marks behind on the bare wood if you’re not careful.

 As you work, choose 3 to 8 floor boards at the far end of the room, then apply urethane to them with a 4″-wide brush, working from one end of the boards to the other as a group.
 When you’re finished that group of boards, coat the next group of boards closer to the door.
 Continue until the floor is done.
 A portable 500watt quartz halogen floodlight makes it easy to see where you’ve coated and where you’ve missed.
 Always coat your floor with good light shining at a shallow angle to the floor.
 Never leave a flood light like this unattended because it gets so hot during use.
 It can be a fire hazard if it were to tip over.